 “Agile is iterative.
 Design is iterative.
 Why couldn’t they work together?” — Jeff Gothelf

-What is Agile?
+What is Agile Approach?

 Agile provides an iterative framework that is used to develop software products.

-There are many benefits of agile approach.
+There are many benefits of the agile approach.

 - Change Management: Change management is easier as updating things after a small iteration is cheap as compared to updating the product after providing complete functionality.

-- Team Motivation: Teams feel more productive as they are delivering something quite often and get response on their delivery.
+- Team Motivation: Teams feel more productive as they are delivering something quite often and get a response on their delivery.